Vidanfra/Online-Log-Development/README.md

 - Designed for stability on field operations with auto-recovery for most common errors.

 ## ✍🏻 Authors
-- Program developed by Pierre Lowe with contributions of Vicente Danvila
+- Program developed by Pierre Lowe and Vicente Danvila